woliveiras/Klon/docs/ARCHITECTURE.md

 - Other `Runner` implementations (e.g. pure logging or plan-only runners) can be plugged in for testing or alternative front-ends.
   - A `NoopRunner` is available to log steps without executing commands (CI).
+  - CI workflow uses the noop runner with `--noop-runner` to avoid touching disks while still validating plans and coverage.

 ## Test-Driven Development (TDD)